Recipe for Mixed Berry Scones

 I have found that grating cold butter into the flour works really well and saves a bit of time.
 Simply add the grated butter to the flour mixture and give it a light mixing.

-Make a well in the middle of the bowl, and pour in milk and eggs, stirring to mix.
+Make a well in the middle of the bowl, and pour in whole milk and eggs (1 egg + 1 egg yolk), stirring to blend.
 Mix into flour mixture until just combined.

 Gently Mix the Berries into the Dough